logo-lakshmshree

 Maharatna Company

-India’s Central Public Sector Enterprises (CPSEs) are classified into three categories based on their size, financial performance, and strategic importance:
+India’s Central Public Sector Enterprises (CPSEs) are divided into three major categories based on their size, performance, and financial autonomy.
+Here’s a quick comparison to understand the difference between Maharatna, Navratna, and Miniratna:

-• Maharatna Companies: These are the largest and most autonomous public sector companies with significant financial and operational freedom.
-They can make investments up to ₹5,000 crore without government approval.
-Examples include ONGC and NTPC.
+• Maharatna Companies: These are India’s largest public sector enterprises with strong global presence and high revenues.
+Maharatna companies can invest up to ₹5,000 crore without government approval.
+Examples include ONGC, Indian Oil, and NTPC.

 Features of Maharatna Companies